leachy14/hncli/README.md

 ## Installation

-Our all-in-one setup script takes care of everything:
+Our minimal setup script takes care of everything:

 1. Creates a Python virtual environment
-2. Installs all dependencies
+2. Installs the package in editable mode
-3. Sets up shell integration for Bash or Zsh
-4. Adds the `hn` command to your shell

 Just run: